webaware/gravityforms-eway/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.1.1 =

-Added support for eWAY Client Side Encryption, allowing sites without PCI compliance to use Rapid 3.1 API.
+Partner ID sent to eWAY with payment requests (improved traceability).
 Version 2 is a major upgrade, requiring WordPress 4.2+, Gravity Forms 1.9+.
 After upgrading, please check your forms to ensure that the correct credit cards are enabled.

 == Changelog ==